Church of San Esteban (Fresno del Torote)

 The Church of San Esteban (Spanish: Iglesia de San Esteban) is a church located in Fresno de Torote, Spain.
 It was declared Bien de Interés Cultural in 1996.

 Built in the late 16th-early 17th century, it is an example of late Mudéjar-Renaissance architecture.

+The main façade stands out on the exterior, featuring a simple brick bell gable with a single section and two semicircular arches.
+It is topped with a pediment, in the center of which is a small semicircular opening.
+The original entrance is now walled up.
+Currently, access is gained from the right side through a low, semicircular arch.